Interviewsand Articles

 Robbin: To get back to the photography a little, can you say anything about what attracted you to taking pictures or what you hope to do with that?

 Richard: I was living in San Francisco and was crossing the Bay Bridge toward Oakland.
 The sun was setting behind me and I could see the reflections of the sun off the house windows in the East Bay Hills, like diamonds.
-It was one of those late afternoons—maybe the car windows were rolled down with the marine air coming in, and I was in one of those moods.
-It all gave me such a feeling just being alive in such a world of beauty.
-Then out of the blue, I wondered “What would happen if I took a photo of this?
-Later, looking at the photo, would the same feeling come back?"
-So I got a camera in order to find out.
-That was in 1976, and I started taking photos to see if something of that feeling could be captured in the photo.
+It was one of those late afternoons—maybe the car windows were rolled down with the marine air coming in, and I was in one of those moods with such a feeling just being alive in such a world of beauty.
+Then out of the blue, I wondered “What would happen if I took a photo of those East Bay hills lit up with those late afternoon, diamond reflections?
+When I looked at the photo, would the same feeling come back?"

 Robbin: Do you feel that you have from time to time?